Democratic Republic of the Congo emergency

 What’s happening in the DRC?

-Intensifying violence and conflict in the eastern Democratic Republic of the Congo (DRC) means families are fleeing every day.
-More than 7 million people are displaced in the country, with many in desperate need of food and shelter.
+Intensifying violence and conflict in the eastern Democratic Republic of the Congo means families are fleeing every day.
+There are now 7.2 million people displaced in the country, with many in desperate need of food and shelter.
 This latest wave of violence is the most recent to hit a country that has experienced humanitarian emergencies and insecurity in recent times.

-Alongside the violence and conflict, the DRC continues to experience the impact of devastating flooding, which has damaged or destroyed some 100,000 houses, 1,325 schools, 267 health facilities and large swathes of agricultural land while leaving 2 million people – nearly 60 per cent of them children – in need of assistance.
+Alongside the violence and conflict, the DRC continues to experience the impact of devastating flooding, which has damaged or destroyed some 100,000 houses, 1,325 schools, 267 health facilities and large swathes of agricultural land.
+Two million people – nearly 60 per cent of whom are children – are in need of assistance.

 UNHCR is providing shelter materials and cash grants to displaced families, as well as strengthening the protection of the most vulnerable, but additional support is desperately needed.